-Data were presented in 2012 on two new investigational oral agents now in Phase II trials that have a mechanism similar to that of Gilenya (fingolimod).
+Data were presented in 2012 on two new investigational oral agents now in ongoing clinical trials that have a mechanism similar to that of Gilenya (fingolimod).
 Both drugs were well tolerated and reduced lesions related to RRMS.
-It is hoped that these agents, ONO-4641 and siponimod (BAF312), will maintain or improve on the efficacy and safety of Gilenya.
+It is hoped that these agents, siponimod (BAF312) and ONO-4641, will maintain or improve on the efficacy and safety of Gilenya.
 However, both were still associated with cardiovascular effects, such as bradycardia (slowed heart rate).